Gallardo7761/contaminus/README.md

     c.value AS carbonMonoxide,
     c.timestamp
 FROM sensors s
-JOIN co_values c ON s.sensorId = c.sensorId
+JOIN co_values c ON s.deviceId = c.deviceId AND s.sensorId = c.sensorId
 WHERE s.sensorType = 'CO';

 CREATE OR REPLACE VIEW v_gps_by_device AS